GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-2.md

 [JLBP-2] Minimize API surface
 -----------------------------

-- Try not to expose types from your dependencies.
+- Avoid exposing types from your dependencies.
   - Your dependencies have their own rules about how often they do major version bumps and make breaking changes.
     Their frequency of such changes may be more often than yours,